AlbedoWang/albedowang.github.io/_teaching/dsa.md

 giscus_comments: False
 ---

-There are no additional materials for this course apart from the textbook.
+There is no additional material for this course apart from the textbook.
 You can refer to previous years' lab code from [my GitHub repository](https://github.com/AlbedoWang/DataStructure-and-Algorithm).